 - E-mail address;

-We only use this data, as well as any additional data you provide (in particular other product information, the name of the shop where you bought the products, the place of purchase and information about the products purchased such as the name or shelf life), in order to be able to respond to your contact request in the best possible and a personalised way.
+We only use this data, as well as any additional data you provide (in particular other product information, the name of the shop where you bought the products, the place of purchase and information about the products purchased such as the name or shelf life), in order to be able to respond to your contact request in the best possible, personalised way.
 The processing of this data is therefore in our legitimate interest.
+If your enquiry relates to the conclusion or performance of a contract, the processing of this data is necessary for the implementation of the necessary performance measures.

 Cookies make your visit to our website simpler, more pleasant and more meaningful in many respects.
 Cookies are information files which your browser automatically stores on your computer’s hard drive when you visit our website.
 We use the following cookies in particular: